SaibSameer/icmp/planning/implementation_guide.md

 ### 5. Best Practices

+> **Update (2025-05-12):** ErrorConfig, ErrorMonitor, ErrorLogger, ErrorResponse, ErrorValidator, and ErrorRecovery are now available as stubs in `backend/error_handling/errors.py` for test compatibility and are exported from the package.

 #### 5.1 Error Handling
 - Always use specific error classes instead of generic exceptions
 - Include meaningful error messages and details